 Salt marsh vegetation forms distinct zones in response to a combination of factors.
-In the northeast US, low marsh vegetation, which is inundated on every tide, is typically covered by one grass, Spartina alterniflora.
-The high marsh is that area that is irregularly flooded by tides, and typically supports S. patens.
-Other salt-tolerant plant species are found in the high marsh, and also grow from the high marsh zone up into the beginning of the uplands, which is where more typical terrestrial plants are found.
+In the northeast US, low marsh vegetation, which is inundated on every tide, is typically covered by a monoculture of one grass, Spartina alterniflora.
+The high marsh is that area that is irregularly flooded by tides, and often supports a near monoculture of S. patens.
+Other salt-tolerant plant species are often found in the high marsh, and also grow from the high marsh zone up into the beginning of the uplands, which is where more typical terrestrial plants are found.
 Factors other than the frequency of tidal inundation that affect vegetation patterns include soil and groundwater salinity, the availability of nutrients, and the quality of the underlying sediments.

 Long Island salt marshes are on the southern border of what is known as the New England type of marsh.
 New England marshes tend to be small in comparison to the very large expanses of marshes found in southern states.
 They are found on the glaciated coastal plain, and are marked by sediments composed both of inorganic marine materials and marsh peat.
 Typically, sediments contain little material from the surrounding uplands.
 Salt marshes in Suffolk County are present in North Shore embayments, all throughout the Peconic estuary, and on the barrier island, bay islands, and along mainland tidal creek and river shores in the South Shore estuary system.
-Tidal ranges vary greatly among these areas, ranging from microtidal (0.2 meters in the South Shore (0.7 meters at Montauk Point and Plum Gut and into the Peconic Estuary, and 2.0 meters near Port Jefferson).
+Tidal ranges vary greatly among these areas, ranging from microtidal (0.2 meters in the South Shore Estuary at Bay Shore), to more mesotidal ranges, especially along the North Shore (0.7 meters at Montauk Point and Plum Gut and into the Peconic Estuary, and 2.0 meters near Port Jefferson).